astromerik/milestone3/README.md

 ## Testing

-As of today there are two known issue to the application.
+As of today there are one known issue to the application.
-Firstly, the sorting functionality on the "Keyboard" page work as expected.
+The sorting functionality on the "Keyboard" page work as expected.
 However, a function to clear the selected alternatives in the dropdowns are yet to be implemented.
 Even if the user clear the filters and are beeing displayed with all projects the previously selected options in the dropdown remains unchanged.
 The selected options are currently being stored locally with JavaScript code, thus more JavaScript to clear the dropdowns must be implemented.

-The second issue is that we can create multiple users with the same username, this must be investigated further.

 For a walkthrough of a manuall testing click [here](TESTING.md)